Bernstein Shur Monthly – February 2019

 Talesha Saint-Marc, a shareholder in the Manchester, NH office was recently named to the New Hampshire Union Leader’s 40 Under 40 list.
 The annual list aims to showcase the brightest achievers in the community and highlight their careers.

-A new law requires Maine employers to use a training checklist compiled by the Maine Department of Labor and increases penalties for violations.
+A new law requires ME employers to use a training checklist compiled by the ME Department of Labor and increases penalties for violations.
 Is your sexual harassment training program up to snuff?

 By: Tara A. Walker